Friday, September 30, 2022

 Poetry Sisters Write Definitos

 The challenge this month was to write in the form of the definito.
 Head on over to Heidi Mordhorst's place, my juicy little universe, to learn more about the roots of this form.
-Essentially, this is a poem that focuses on the meaning of a "less common" word through word play.
-It is written in free verse and consists of 8-12 lines, with the last word of the poem the word being defined.
+Essentially, this is a poem that focuses on the meaning of a "less common" word through wordplay.
+It is written in free verse and consists of 8-12 lines, with the word being defined as the last word of the poem.
 These poems are aimed at readers ages 8-12, so getting this right was a challenge.

 The word that I ultimately settled on was betwixt.
 During our Zoom meeting Sara suggested I break the word and put the poem in between the word parts.
 I just couldn't get that out of my mind.
-I don't usually title my poems, but I thought I might try some variation of this suggestion.
+I don't usually title my poems, but I decided to try some variation of her suggestion.
 Here's what I came up with.

 Be- (insert definition here) -twixt